MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-use-reference-data.md

 </tr>
 <tr>
 <td>Storage Account</td>
 <td>The name of the storage account where your blobs are located.
-If it’s in the same subscription as your Stream Analytics Job, you can select it from the drop down.</td>
+If it’s in the same subscription as your Stream Analytics Job, you can select it from the drop-down.</td>
 </tr>
 <tr>
 <td>Storage Account Key</td>